announced the best of the Year 2021

 CopenHill is a new breed of waste-to-energy plant, topped with a ski slope, hiking trail and climbing wall.

-Formerly a piece of infrastructure in an industrial zone, CopenHill has become a new destination combining community and leisure with ambitions, aligning with Copenhagen's goal of becoming the world's first carbon-neutral city by 2025.
+Formerly a piece of infrastructure in an industrial zone, CopenHill has become a new destination combining community and leisure with sustainable ambitions, aligning with Copenhagen's goal of becoming the world's first carbon-neutral city by 2025.

 “CopenHill addresses the role of architecture in the new world of recycling and zero carbon.
 It treats infrastructure projects in a way which makes people say ‘Yes in my back yard' rather than ‘no.' It encourages designers to think beyond the brief, to argue for ideas, and to ride the tides of politics and economics in the pursuit of the socially beneficial.
 And it reminds us that buildings can be fun!” says Paul Finch, World Architecture Festival Program Director, on behalf of the judges.